-You may also reset a Contacts Advanced Portal or Hub password by clicking on the “Send Password” button.
+You may also reset a Contacts Customer Hub password by clicking on the “Send Password” button.

 Here are the available fields depending on whether you have a Company or Contact selected.
 Please note that our Customer Insights feature will automatically populate a company logo and description if you include a website on the company record.
 Customer Insights can be disabled here.

 - Add Email: Click the +Email button to add a secondary email address to a contact.
 If the contact emails your support address with any of their listed email address, TeamSupport will associate the ticket to the contact.